Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-8.md

 ## RadioButtons

 `RadioButton` control is supported now.
-You can wrap them in `RadioButtonGroup` component to be able to bind selected value.
+You can wrap them in `RadioButtonGroup` component to be able to bind selected value easily.
 ```xml
 <RadioButtonGroup @bind-SelectedValue="selectedIntValue">
     <RadioButton Value="24" />